brimdata/zync/README.md

 # zinger

-`zinger` is a connector between [Kafka](https://kafka.apache.org/) topics and
+zinger` is a connector between [Kafka](https://kafka.apache.org/) and [Zed lakes](https://github.com/brimdata/zed/tree/main/docs/lake).
-[Zed lakes](https://github.com/brimdata/zed/tree/main/docs/lake).
-It can run in either direction: syncing a Zed data pool to a Kafka topic or syncing a Kafka topic to a Zed pool.
+It can run in either direction, syncing a Kafka topic to a Zed lake data pool or vice versa.

 ## Installation

 To install `zinger`, clone this repo and run `make install`:
 ```
 git clone https://github.com/brimdata/zinger.git
-cd zinger
-make install
+make -C zinger install
 ```
-Make sure you have Go installed in your environment and that GOPATH is in your shell path.
+Make sure you have Go 1.16 or later installed in your environment and that your shell path includes Go.

 ## Quick Start